Xiao Hong

 Xiao Hong or Hsiao Hung (1 June 1911 – 22 January 1942) was a Chinese writer.
-Her ruming (乳名，infant name) was Zhang Ronghua (張榮華).
-Her xueming (學名，formal name used at school) was Zhang Xiuhuan (張秀環).
+Her infant name (乳名，ruming) was Zhang Ronghua (張榮華).
+Her formal name used at school (學名，xueming) was Zhang Xiuhuan (張秀環).
 Her name Zhang Naiying (張廼瑩) was changed by her grandfather; she also used the pen names Qiao Yin and Lingling.

 Xiao Hong's childhood

-Xiao Hong was born into a wealthy landlord family on 1 June 1911 the day of the Dragon Boat Festival in Hulan County, in what is now Heilongjiang Province.
+Xiao Hong was born into a wealthy landlord family on June 1, 1911, the day of the Dragon Boat Festival in Hulan County (now Heilongjiang Province.)
 Xiao Hong's childhood was not a happy one.
 Her mother died when she was nine years old and she attended a girls school in Harbin in 1927, where she encountered the progressive ideas of the May Fourth movement as well as Chinese and foreign literature.
-Her childhood was deeply influenced by two people: her father, he was apparently a difficult man who was cold and ruthless, and her grandfather, who was the only one in the family who understood her.
-In her "Yong yuan de chong jing he zhui qiu" (Published on 1979) she writes, "Father often lost his humanity for the sake of greed.
+Her childhood was deeply influenced by two people: her father, apparently a difficult man who was cold and ruthless, and her grandfather, who was the only one in the family who understood her.
+In her "Yong yuan de chong jing he zhui qiu" (Published in 1979) she writes, "Father often lost his humanity for the sake of greed.
 He treated his servants, his children, and my grandfather with the same miserliness and alienation, even ruthlessness."
 After her father beat Xiao Hong, she would hide in her grandfather's room.
 Grandfather would pat her down and say, "Grow up!
 It's good to grow up."
-Xiao Hong got warmth and love from where her grandfather was.
+Xiao Hong got warmth and love from her grandfather.